-1. A general statement explaining the conditions or actions under which the alleged grievance occurred.
-2. The specific Article, Policy, and Section of the Agreement, and/or past practice, alleged to have been improperly administered or violated.
-3. Remedial action is requested.
+- a.
+A general statement explaining the conditions or actions under which the alleged grievance occurred. - b.
+The specific Article, Policy, and Section of the Agreement, and/or past practice, alleged to have been improperly administered or violated. - c.
+The remedial action requested.